Loire Valley Châteaux and Vineyards.

 Loire Valley Châteaux

 Château Royal du Amboise

 The château was the home and place to stay for the Valois and Bourbon kings.
 Charles VIII was born here.
-King Francis and children of Henri II and Catherine de Medici were raised here.
-Leonardo da Vinci, friend of King Francis, is buried on the property.
+King Francis and the children of Henri II and Catherine de Medici were raised here.
+Leonardo da Vinci, a friend of King Francis, is buried on the property.

 Inside Château Amboise

 An overcast morning made views of the gardens at Château de Amboise impressively dramatic.

 After bidding Château de Amboise “avoir,” our next stop was the town of Amboise.

 Loire Valley Châteaux: Clos Luce

 Chateau Clos Luce and Leonardo da Vinci

 The small château, Clos Luce, is within easy walking distance of downtown Amboise.
 Here, Leonardo da Vinci was invited to live by King Francis I. DaVinci stayed at Clos Luce from 1516 until he died in 1519.
 He is buried on the grounds of Château de Ambroise.